 At Move Physiotherapy, we understand how your back pain can impact your daily work, lifestyle and recreation, placing an incredible burden both physically and emotionally on yourself and your loved ones.
-Our physiotherapists are experts in back pain physiotherapy.
-We offer 60 minute initial assessments in order to provide a comprehensive assessment, clear diagnosis and detailed treatment plan to get you out of your pain and back to the activities you love the most.
+Our physiotherapists have years of experience in treating back pain.
+We offer 40 minute initial assessments in order to provide a comprehensive assessment, clear diagnosis and detailed treatment plan to get you out of your pain and back to the activities you love the most in the quickest timeframe.

 LOW BACK PAIN FLOWCHART

 The above flowchart is a basic guide for self-diagnosing your lower back pain.
 Please click on the picture to expand the image.